Small Business Grants for Women: 12 Incredible Opportunities

 State and Local Small Business Grants for Women

-The grants we’ve mentioned above are open to businesses nationwide, but there might also be state and local options.
+The grants we’ve mentioned above are open to businesses nationwide, but there may also be state and local options.
 For example, the Women’s Business Development Council in Connecticut offers equity-match grants of up to $10,000 to women-owned businesses in that state.

 When starting or expanding your business, make an appointment with your local Small Business Development Center (SBDC) or SCORE office.
 These organizations are plugged into the local financing community and will be able to guide you if there are any small business grants for women in your area from local corporations, philanthropic, or economic development organizations.

-You might also want to look into SBA loans, which are affordable business loans for small business owners.
+You may also want to look into SBA loans, which are affordable business loans for small business owners.
 The SBA has always been a champion of women-owned small businesses, and they have extensive resources available for female entrepreneurs (SCORE is actually a partner of the SBA).
-Still unsure if a grant is the right choice?
-We’ve included a helpful flowchart below to see if you’re ready to take the next step to entrepreneurship!

 How to Find Small Business Grants for Women